angular/angularfire/CONTRIBUTING.md

-# Contributing to AngularFire2
+# Contributing to AngularFire

-We would love for you to contribute to AngularFire2 and help make it even better than it is today!
+We would love for you to contribute to AngularFire and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Code of Conduct](#coc)